qztweII/Data_Science/Diary.md

 Here, I learnt that ten-year-olds have been in the olympics, as well as ninetyseven-year-olds.
 They are both quite the achievement.

+I have also done some extras, like filtering based on a characteristic (in this case, it is finding out who won gold in all of the events)